What’s your favorite part of being a pro bull rider?

 Who are some bull riders that inspired you?

-TT: Blaine Frost and Tuff Hedeman are big ones, all those guys I saw in movies growing up.
-Once I actually started watching bull riding and knew what was going on, I looked up to Jesse McBride and Chris Givers, ‘cause he’s from Louisiana.
+TT: Lane Frost and Tuff Hedeman are big ones, all those guys I saw in movies growing up.
+Once I actually started watching bull riding and knew what was going on, I looked up to Justin McBride and Chris Shivers, ‘cause he’s from Louisiana.

 What’s your favorite place to be?